Yashika0902/Memedeco/README.md

-# Xmeme
+# MEMEDECO

-**XMEME** is a full stack web application to pull created memes using their URL and listing them on the page with the user’s name and caption.
+**MEMEDECO** is a full stack web application to pull created memes using their URL and listing them on the page with the user’s name and caption.

 ## :fire: Features